DataBiosphere/terra-workspace-manager/terra-workspace-manager-jmeter/README.md

 This module holds the Workspace Manager JMeter Scripts for load testing.

 To run test in different environments (including per-developer environments).
-Please refer to the jmeter-master-slave deployment definitions in this repo].
+Please refer to the jmeter-director-worker deployment definitions in this repo].

 ### Env Vars -